FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/09-Content Development/09-Markdown Syntax.md

 ![Configuring the Converted Link Format setting for the Obsidian Link Converter Extension](./attachments/104-plugin-configuration.png)

 Now, whenever a link to an existing page needs to be added, we can simply type `[[` in Obsidian and the autocompletion window will open.
 If a link to a particular section within a given page is required, the `#` sign can be added after the page name, and Obsidian will help with its autocompletion as well.
 Once the Obsidian link is constructed, it can be converted to a standard Markdown representation by selecting it and clicking the previously set keyboard shortcut (.e.g, `Ctrl+Shift+O`).
+Note that the description for the link, after its conversion, will need to be manually set (the text in the `[]` brackets).
 The image below provides a visual walkthrough of the whole process.

 ![Obsidian Link Converter Demo](./attachments/105-plugin-demo.gif)